Sing music, will travel.

 "It made me want to keep singing, and to study conducting as well."

-In the years since her graduation, she has kept to that course, adding elements to her education through a Master’s degree in Choral Conducting at the North Campus in Edmonton, and most recently starting an after-degree in education.
+In the years since her graduation, she has kept to that course, adding elements to her education through a Master’s degree in Choral Conducting as well as an after-degree in Education, all at the North Campus in Edmonton.

 "I've always wanted to be an elementary school teacher, and my experiences at Augustana, and later at the U of A, helped me to understand how I could do that in combination with music.